lmolinario/ML_Sec_project/README.md

 - **AutoAttack is more effective** in samples: `27, 31, 43, 57`
 - **FMN is more effective** in sample: `28`
 - **Motivation:**
 	- AutoAttack is more effective in most cases because it finds **a more aggressive direction in the perturbation**.
 	- FMN manages to outperform it in sample `28`, probably because it **minimizes the perturbation better**, although it fails.

 ### **Wong2020Fast**
 - **3 discordant samples (5, 16, 46)**
-- **AutoAttack more effective in all cases**
+- **AutoAttack is more effective in all cases**
 - **Rate:**
 	- For this model, AutoAttack generated more effective perturbations than FMN, which may indicate that Wong2020Fast is **more resistant to small perturbations** (like FMN), but more vulnerable to more aggressive perturbations (like AutoAttack).

 ### **Andriushchenko2020Understanding**, **Sitawarin2020Improving**, **Cui2023Decoupled_WRN-28-10**
 - **No discordant samples**
 - **Rate:**
 	- FMN and AutoAttack likely had the same effect on all samples, indicating that the model is **equally vulnerable** to both types of attacks.

 ### **Sample 28 Analysis**